 What Types of Filters and Filter Media Are Used in Room Air Purifiers?

 Room air filters can be designed to filter particulates and gases (including VOCs and odors).

 Particulate-only room air purifiers use a particulate filter to remove particulates from the air.
-The types of particulates filters used are:
+The types of particulate filters used are: